yudukiak/insJPD12Player4Medic/README.md

 > "mp_theater_override" "jpd12p4medic_default"

-Finally put "c_dy_respawn_naong.smx" downloaded to "..\insurgency\cfg\sourcemod\addons\sourcemod\plugins\" and it's done.
-õ SourceMod and Metamod are required.
+Finally put "c_dy_respawn_naong.smx" downloaded to "..\insurgency\cfg\sourcemod\addons\sourcemod\plugins\" and it's done. â€  SourceMod and Metamod are required.
 Please investigate by yourself.

-### Author
+### Notes
 - This tool is confirmed only in my environment.
 - We are not responsible for any damage caused by this tool.
 - When I feel well, will fix the problem.